szkrd/springald/docs/dev.md

 - sometimes the app in the most recent nwjs version froze for a minute or so (no logs whatsoever)
 - nwjs logging is painful; in the end you wrote yourself a log listener and a dev launcher wrapper (that colored and formatted the stdout stream of nwjs)
-- nwjs tray menu broke a year or so ago and it didn't work for you ever since
+- nwjs tray menu broke long ago and it didn't work for you ever since
 - nwjs tray icon sometimes disappeared or looked messy

-> Btw you also gave **typescript** a try, because typescript is <3, but without robust
-> bundling/building `require` and module `import/export` did not mix very well.
-In fact
-> you probably should accept this project as a hack.
-You know react, vue, worked with
-> angular, ngrx, redux, sagas - you can do better.
-But please don't.
-> Go and read a book or watch a movie instead.

 ...so you migrated this mess to electron, because you still felt the need for this tool.
 You saved the nwjs codebase in the **development-nwjs** branch.
 Along the migration things